A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Simulation-time dependence

 Equation \eqref{eq:time-dep-matrix-mult} is iteratively evaluated until \(t = n_T\).

 The cohort trace matrix, \(M\), is a matrix of dimensions \((n_T+1) \times n_S\) where each row is a state vector \((-\mathbf{m}_{t}-)\), such that

-\(M\) stores the output of the cSTM, which we can use to compute various epidemiological measures, such as prevalence and survival probability over time, and economic measures, such as cumulative resource use and costs.
+\(M\) stores cohort's distribution across states over time.
+Thus, \(M\) can be used to compute various epidemiological outcomes, such as prevalence and survival probability over time, and economic outcomes, such as cumulative resource use and costs.